 If you have not updated these values, your previous applications should not be impacted.

 Can an employer see my status?
 If not, what information can they access?

 The UVA Career Center does not pre-populate any student’s citizenship or visa status information for employers to view within Handshake.
 Your work authorization/visa status is always hidden from employers.
 By responding to these new questions, you are only determining whether or not you are fully qualified to apply for a position or to meet with an employer in a virtual career fair session.
 If you decide to opt out of answering the question, you will continue to appear as fully qualified for all positions and any virtual career fair sessions and the employer will continue to not see your visa status.

 Regardless of how I respond to the questions above, can I still filter my job/internship search to see only employers open to hiring international students?

 Yes.
 Handshake has enhanced the filters in the job search section so that you can filter by Work Authorization.
-After selecting "Jobs" and then "Filters," you now have two options to filter your search by: "Will sponsor or doesn't require US work visa" and "Accepts OPT/CPT."
+After selecting "Jobs" and then "All filters," you now have two options to filter your search by: "Will sponsor or doesn't require US work visa" and "Accepts OPT/CPT."
 While this search feature is helpful, do remember that even though there are employers who may prefer to hire U.S. citizens, sometimes the same employers can also be convinced to change their policies to hire an international student.